 Hey, you!
 If you are interested in finance, especially Peer-to-Peer (P2P) or crowd-lending, you’re on the right path to discover exciting ways to make your money work for you better!

 This article will teach you how to improve your financial well-being, and especially – how to handle your money as the banks do!
-You will learn crowd-lending, how it works, the types of loans, pros & cons, diversification, interesting facts, and we’ve also crafted a list of our 17 BEST P2P lending platforms below.
+You will learn crowd-lending, how it works, the types of peer-to-peer loans, pros & cons, diversification, interesting facts, and we’ve also crafted a list of our 17 BEST P2P lending platforms below.
 In our opinion, the best way to earn some money is to invest in all of these platforms!
-Diversification is probably the key to successful investment.
-We will share more about diversification at the end and you will make your own decision. 💪
+Diversification is probably the key to a successful investment.
+We will share more about diversification at the end and you will make your own decision. ?

 So let’s go!
 Did you know that China’s peer-to-peer lending market has become the largest in the world?
 The rapid global expansion of online peer-to-peer lending has been driven by the supply of funds from retail investors and the demand for access to finance from individuals and small and micro-business owners.
 That’s great news, right?

 Let’s now dive into all the details of peer-to-peer lending and learn how to use it to catapult you towards financial independence!

 Peer-to-peer lending is a form of debt financing that allows individuals to borrow and lend money from each other – no banks involved.
 This sort of alternative business funding has existed since around 2005 and is becoming increasingly popular.
 It offers borrowers many advantages over traditional loans – e.g. you can make the crowd believe in your farm loans (with your tractor as the collateral) will return the peer-to-peer loans when harvesting comes.
 Or you can return the loan as a property developer who sells the newly built property in Tallinn, Estonia, or in London, with the last being collateral for the loan.